AymanDev/OwlieLowi-s-Nightmare/README.md

 > Free assets used in this game are also mentioned in the credits you have to follow links to authors and theyre assets for their licenses.
 Most of free assets used in this game does not require any credits but i gave credits anyway.

 > [!NOTE]
 > I had to delete all images used in this game from repo.
-Almost of images of items is from asset bought from Unity Asset Store.
+Almost all images of items and enemies is from asset bought from Unity Asset Store.
 Assets bought in it go with [Unity's license](https://unity.com/ru/legal/as-terms).
 It is does not allow publising bought assets for game on github.